 Jason Sterne

-Associate Director, Policy Advocacy and Alliances, Gilead
+Director, Policy Advocacy and Alliance Relations, Gilead

 Longevity is one of the most impactful forces shaping the global economy.
 As people over the age of 60 double their numbers in the coming decades, how can they stay financially resilient in an increasingly unpredictable world?
 Reforming retirement and pension systems to meet the needs of an aging population will take time — what are the simple and actionable solutions that people can employ today to support this longer life?
 This discussion will explore the crucial role the financial services industry can play in supporting this demographic transformation.